AlinaStepanova/MovieFinder/README.md

 # MovieFinder

-Find movies to be added to your personal watch- and favorites lists.
+Find movies to be added to your personal watch- and favorites lists, search for movies by the title.

 <i>Note: work in progress.</i>

+The TMDb movie database API: https://www.themoviedb.org/documentation/api

+Please, obtain your own API key in order to work with the source code.

 <p align="justify">
   <img src="https://drive.google.com/uc?export=view&id=1aVbqx6SD7n_9yOiFhGGnBLwy3brDyznE" width="24%">